jschady/jschady/README.md

 # Joseph Schady

-CS @ Princeton, Class of 2029 · Backend & Infrastructure
+CS @ Princeton · Backend & Infrastructure

 I'm looking for a Summer 2027 software engineer internship in backend, infrastructure, or platform engineering.
 I'll be a rising junior that summer.